 The Fire Learning Network (FLN) engages dozens of multi-agency, community-based projects to accelerate the restoration of landscapes that depend on fire to sustain native plant and animal communities.
 By restoring this balance, the ecological, economic and social values of the landscapes can be maintained, and the threat of catastrophic wildfire can be reduced.
 Collaborative planning, implementation, adaptive management and the sharing of lessons learned are at the core of the FLN.
-Workshops, peer learning and innovative fire training are just a few of the mechanisms the network uses.
+Workshops, peer learning and innovative fire training through Prescribed Fire Training Exchanges (TREX) are just a few of the mechanisms the network uses.

 While FLN projects have often worked from the wildlands in toward human communities, the new Fire Adapted Communities Learning Network—based on the FLN model—works from communities outward into the surrounding landscape.
 Participants in these complementary networks all have a common desire to learn, as well as to share their results and insights with one another to overcome barriers to sustainable and integrated ecological, economic and social solutions.

-To stay up to date with network activities, subscribe to the bi-weekly FLN Networker (email lrank @ tnc.org) and to the FAC Learning Network blog (via link from http://facnetwork.org/resources/).
+To stay up to date with network activities, subscribe to the bi-weekly FLN Networker (email lrank @ tnc.org) and to the FAC Learning Network blog (http://fireadaptednetwork.org/blog/).

 See a map of the FLN and information about regional networks and landscapes in the network.